 Local butchers fell under suspicion.
 When one butcher’s employee mysteriously disappeared, police thought he might have been the victim – until they found him alive and healthy.

 On Sept.
-26, a farmer found the victims’ arms and legs near the spot where the box was found, but the head was never recovered.
-Rumors circulated that the head had been found in a well, but that turned out to be false.
+26, a farmer found the victims’ arms and legs near the spot where the young men found the box.
+The had, though, never turned up.
+Rumors circulated that the head had been found in a well, but that proved false.

 Wallingford Shoebox Traced